Catholicism and sex shops: the struggle for Poland's soul

 Opinion polls show that the number of people who go to church or pray regularly is in decline.

-And now a series of initiatives - on in-vitro fertilisation (IVF), ending state subsidies for the church, and homosexuality - is challenging Catholicism's role at the heart of the state.
+And now a series of initiatives - on in-vitro fertilization (IVF), ending state subsidies for the church, and homosexuality - is challenging Catholicism's role at the heart of the state.

 "We want to separate the secular state from religion," said Andrzej Rozenek, a lawmaker with the ultra-liberal Palikot movement.
 It surprised many by becoming the third biggest party in parliament in an election last year.